DevTameem/Demo-website-/README.md

-# Demo-website-
+# Demo Website Interface

-A modern, responsive demo website interface built with HTML, CSS, and JavaScript.
-Features clean design, easy customization, and mobile compatibility.
-Perfect for showcasing web design concepts to clients or as a starting template for personal and business projects.
+A modern, responsive demo website built with **HTML**, **CSS**, and **JavaScript**.
+This template is perfect for showcasing design concepts to clients or as a starting point for personal and business projects.

+---

+## 🚀 Features
+- Responsive design for mobile, tablet, and desktop
+- Clean, modern UI with customizable sections
+- Built using HTML5, CSS3, and JavaScript
+- Lightweight and fast-loading
+- Easy to modify and deploy

+---

+## 📂 Project Structure